Weber State Wildcats play in Big Sky Tournament against the Sacramento State Hornets

 BOTTOM LINE: Weber State plays in the Big Sky Tournament against Sacramento State.

-The Wildcats’ record in Big Sky games is 5-13, and their record is 6-8 against non-conference opponents.
-Weber State is seventh in the Big Sky with 31.0 points per game in the paint led by Blaise Threatt averaging 9.2.
+The Wildcats’ record in Big Sky play is 5-13, and their record is 6-8 in non-conference games.
+Weber State ranks sixth in the Big Sky in team defense, allowing 71.8 points while holding opponents to 43.3% shooting.

-The Hornets are 3-15 in Big Sky play.
-Sacramento State is seventh in the Big Sky with 13.2 assists per game led by Bailey Nunn averaging 3.6.
+The Hornets are 3-15 against Big Sky teams.
+Sacramento State is fourth in the Big Sky giving up 70.1 points while holding opponents to 44.4% shooting.

-Weber State’s average of 7.4 made 3-pointers per game is 1.1 fewer made shots on average than the 8.5 per game Sacramento State gives up.
-Sacramento State averages 8.2 made 3-pointers per game this season, 0.2 fewer makes per game than Weber State gives up.
+Weber State’s average of 7.4 made 3-pointers per game is 1.1 fewer made shots on average than the 8.5 per game Sacramento State allows.
+Sacramento State averages 66.1 points per game, 5.7 fewer points than the 71.8 Weber State allows.

-TOP PERFORMERS: Threatt is shooting 52.3% and averaging 20.1 points for the Wildcats.
-Trevor Henning is averaging 12.3 points over the last 10 games.
+TOP PERFORMERS: Viljami Vartiainen averages 2.0 made 3-pointers per game for the Wildcats, scoring 8.3 points while shooting 38.9% from beyond the arc.
+Blaise Threatt is averaging 20.1 points, 5.7 rebounds, 4.5 assists and 1.9 steals over the past 10 games.

-Jacob Holt is shooting 50.3% and averaging 16.2 points for the Hornets.
-EJ Neal is averaging 1.7 made 3-pointers over the last 10 games.
+Jacob Holt is scoring 16.2 points per game and averaging 7.0 rebounds for the Hornets.
+Emil Skytta is averaging 8.3 points and 2.9 rebounds over the last 10 games.

 LAST 10 GAMES: Wildcats: 3-7, averaging 66.2 points, 29.1 rebounds, 10.3 assists, 6.3 steals and 2.4 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 70.7 points per game.